-But using above two methods won’t tell you the exact longitudes(degrees) of planets in any Divisional chart.
+But using the above two methods won't tell you the exact longitudes(degrees) of planets in any Divisional chart.

 Degrees of planets in Divisional Chart

-For finding longitude of a planet in any Divisional chart multiply the degrees, minutes, seconds by the number of the Divisional chart (2 for hora, 3 for drekkana and so on) now leave the completed signs and retain the degrees, minutes, seconds as the longitude of planets for that divisional chart.
+For finding the longitude of a planet in any Divisional chart multiply the degrees, minutes, seconds by the number of the Divisional chart (2 for hora, 3 for drekkana, and so on) now leave the completed signs and retain the degrees, minutes, seconds as the longitude of planets for that divisional chart.

 For example, if planet Jupiter is at 12 degrees 04 minutes in any sign and we want to calculate the longitude of planet Jupiter in D-7.
 Here, Simple multiply 12 degrees 4 minutes by 7 and you will get 84 degrees 28 minutes.

-Knowing longitude of planets in divisional charts can help you a lot and I will discuss it in my future posts.
+Knowing the longitude of planets in divisional charts can help you a lot and I will discuss it in my future posts.

 Different Types Of Divisional Charts & Their Significations

-There are total 20 different types of divisional charts (excluding higher divisional charts D-81, D-108, D-144) which deal with specific houses and significations in a Horoscope and for their effective use, sages have developed four divisional charts schemes where certain no. of divisional charts are studied together.
+There are total of 20 different types of divisional charts (excluding higher divisional charts D-81, D-108, D-144) which deal with specific houses and significations in a Horoscope and for their effective use, sages have developed four divisional charts schemes where certain no. of divisional charts are studied together.